JimMarshall35/3dArkanoids/README.md

 https://www.youtube.com/watch?v=xjH8Q4xsKpo

-OpenCV code will most likely also run in a separate process and communicate with the main game through GRPC
+My plan is that the OpenCV head tracking code will also run in a seperate process and communicate with the game through grpc